 There has also been next to no consideration of the broader economic impact of the DST.
 Companies, especially US-based tech giants, may be a popular target, but they are only legal entities and cannot bear the economic burden of taxes themselves.
 The reality is that all taxes are ultimately paid by people – including employees and customers, as well as shareholders.
 What’s more, turnover taxes have particularly large deadweight costs, are more likely to be passed on to consumers, and are a major deterrent to investment.

 To cap it all, it’s not even certain that digital taxes are legal in international law.
 The EU proposals in particular seem to be designed to target large US-based firms.
-Indeed, even French officials describe their initiative as a ‘GAFA’ tax, aimed at Google, Apple, Facebook and Amazon, which is a bit of a giveaway.
+Indeed, even French officials describe their initiative as a ‘GAFA’ tax, aimed at Google, Apple, Facebook and Amazon, which is a bit of a giveaway (and President Trump has predictably responded with threats of retaliation against French wine).
 As Hufbauer and Lu explain, this appears to be a de facto tariff in breach of WTO rules.
 The DST certainly wouldn’t make a US-UK trade deal any easier.

 In short, additional taxes on the turnover of companies with a large digital presence would be disproportionate and discriminatory, and further complicate the tax system for no obvious benefit.
 Fortunately, it’s not too late to press delete on the DST.
-And you don’t like Amazon’s business model, don’t buy from them.
+Even if the government is unwilling to abandon the idea completely, it would still make more sense to put any new UK tax on hold until agreement is reached at the OECD level to overhaul the taxation of multinational companies.
+But better to kill it off now.

-This is an extended version of an article which first appeared on CapX
+This is an extended version of , the an article which first appeared on CapX